Are you looking for a tranquil day trip or weekender spot, not too far from Brisbane?

 If forestry, flowers and flora sounds like a good time for you, then jump right on booking that weekend away to Tbar!

-We thoroughly enjoyed our time there, particularly Kéran who, as an overseas visitor, was really taken aback by the landscapes, nature and Australian heritage.
+We thoroughly enjoyed our time there, particularly Kéran who, as a non-Aussie, was really taken aback by the landscapes, nature and Australian heritage.
 Even for a Queensland local like myself, I really enjoy the peaceful and relaxing vibes of this stunning garden city.

 Let us know if you have been, and what you thought of these places!